9 Marriage Tips You May Have Never Considered (But Definitely Should)

 But dating your spouse is crucial for your relationship.

 Go plan a date night right now.
 Seriously, right now.
-Plan it and put it on a calendar.
-Or put it on a post-it or in the notes section of your phone.
+Plan it and put it on a calendar (this dry-erase wall calendar is so cool).
+Or put it on a Post-it or in the notes section of your phone.

 Just put it out there so it is real.
 And then stick to it.
 Give that date night the respect it deserves.